-- 1. One bank note-small, common, local currency - 2.
-Several sheets of large blank paper
+- 1. One bank note-small, common, local currency

+- 2. Several sheets of large blank paper

+- 3. Writing utensils

 LARGE GROUP ACTIVITY

 The next step to bringing change to our community is to look closely at our community and to understand clearly what the problems are that we face and what our hopes are for the future.